yssource/rhai/README.md

 // A custom scope can also contain any variables/constants available to the functions let mut scope = Scope::new();

-// Evaluate a function defined in the script, passing arguments into the script as a tuple
+// Evaluate a function defined in the script, passing arguments into the script as a tuple.
-// if there are more than one.
-Beware, arguments must be of the correct types because
+// Beware, arguments must be of the correct types because Rhai does not have built-in type conversions.
-// Rhai does not have built-in type conversions.
-If arguments of the wrong types are passed,
-// the Engine will not find the function.
+// If arguments of the wrong types are passed, the Engine will not find the function.

 let result: i64 = engine.call_fn(&mut scope, &ast, "hello", ( String::from("abc"), 123_i64 ) )?;
 //                                                          ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 //                                                          put arguments in a tuple

-let result: i64 = engine.call_fn1(&mut scope, &ast, "hello", 123_i64)?
+let result: i64 = engine.call_fn(&mut scope, &ast, "hello", (123_i64,) )?
-//                       ^^^^^^^^ use 'call_fn1' for one argument
+//                                                          ^^^^^^^^^^ tuple of one

-let result: i64 = engine.call_fn0(&mut scope, &ast, "hello")?
+let result: i64 = engine.call_fn(&mut scope, &ast, "hello", () )?
-//                       ^^^^^^^^ use 'call_fn0' for no arguments
+//                                                          ^^ unit = tuple of zero
 ```

 Evaluate expressions only